Introduction to Data Science Techniques

 - Regression Analysis

-For example, y is the target variable and x1 is the independent variable.
-So, from the knowledge of the straight line, we can write the equation as y = mx1 + c.
-Here “m” determines how strongly y is influenced by x1.
+For example, y is the target variable, and x1 is the independent variable.
+So, from the straight line knowledge, we can write the equation as y = mx1 + c.
+Here “m” determines how strongly x1 influences y.
 If “m” is very close to zero, it means that with a change in x1, y is not affected strongly.
-With a number greater than 1, the impact gets stronger and small change in x1 leads into big variation in y.
+With a number greater than 1, the impact gets stronger, and a small change in x1 leads to a big variation in y.
 Similar to univariate, in multivariate can be written as y = m1x1 + m2x2 + m3x3………., here the impact of each independent variable is determined by its corresponding “m”.

 - Classification Analysis

 Similar to clustering analysis, Classification algorithms are built having the target variable in the form of classes.
-The difference between clustering and classification lies in the fact that in clustering we don’t know which group the data points fall in, whereas in classification we know which group it belongs to.
-And it differs from regression from the perspective that the number of groups should be a fixed number unlike regression, it is continuous.
-There are a bunch of algorithms in classification analysis, for example, Support Vector Machines, Logistic Regression, Decision Trees, etc.
+The difference between clustering and classification lies in the fact that we don’t know which group the data points fall in, whereas, in classification, we know which group it belongs to.
+And it differs from regression from the perspective that the number of groups should be a fixed number; unlike regression, it is continuous.
+There are many algorithms in classification analysis, for example, Support Vector Machines, Logistic Regression, Decision Trees, etc.

-In conclusion, we understand that each type of analysis is vast in itself, but here we can provide a small flavor to different techniques.
-In the next few notes, we would take each of them separately and go into details on different sub-techniques employed in each parent techniques.
+In conclusion, we understand that each type of analysis is vast, but we can provide a small flavour to different techniques.
+In the next few notes, we would separately take each of them and go into details on different sub-techniques employed in each parent technique.

 This is a guide to Data Science Techniques.
 Here we discuss the introduction and different types of techniques in data science in detail.
 You can also go through our other suggested articles to learn more –